TITLE 77: PUBLIC HEALTH

 merger by the absorption of one or more existing health care facilities into another existing health care facility.
 The result of the absorption is that only one facility survives (A + B = B).
 Merger results in the modification (e.g., expansion of beds or services) of the survivor facility and the discontinuation of the facility being absorbed.

-"Date" means, for purposes of 77 Ill.
-Adm.
-Code 1130, a period starting at 12:00:01 a.m. of a specified day and ending at 12:00:01 a.m. the following day.
+"Date" means, for purposes of this Part, a period starting at 12:00:01 a.m. of a specified day and ending at 12:00:00 a.m. the following day.

 "Director" means the Director of the Department of Public Health.
-[20 ILCS 3960/3]
+(Section 3 of the Act)

 HFSRB NOTE: HFSRB may determine that a discontinuation has not occurred when a facility has complied with the requirements of this definition.
 Failure to obtain a permit or exemption prior to discontinuation may result in the imposition of sanctions or penalties as provided by the Act.

-"Due Diligence" means to take such actions toward the completion of a project for which a permit has been issued with that diligence and foresight that persons of ordinary prudence and care commonly exercise under like circumstances.
+"Due Diligence" means to take such actions toward the completion of a project for which a permit has been issued with the diligence and foresight that persons of ordinary prudence and care commonly exercise under like circumstances.
 An accidental or unavoidable cause that cannot be avoided by the exercise of due diligence is a cause that reasonable prudent and careful persons, under like circumstances, do not and would not ordinarily anticipate, and whose effects under similar circumstances they do not and would not ordinarily avoid.

 "Emergency Projects" means projects that are emergent in nature and must be undertaken immediately to prevent or correct structural deficiencies or hazardous conditions that may harm or injure persons using the facility, as defined at 77 Ill.
 Adm.
-Code 1110.40(a).
+Code 1110.20(a).
 [20 ILCS 3960/12(9)]

-"Entity" means any corporation, company, partnership, joint venture, association, trust, foundation, fund or other legally recognized organization, public body or municipality.
+"Entity" means any corporation, company, partnership, joint venture, association, trust, foundation, fund or other legally recognized organization, public body, or municipality.

 "Estimated Project Cost" or "Project Costs" means the sum of all costs, including the fair market value of any equipment or other real property (whether acquired by lease, donation, or gift) necessary to complete a project, including: